nlx-group/ud-portuguese/lx-usuite/README.md

     ./lxusuite $LEMMA_URL $TAGGER_URL $FEAT_URL < INPUTFILE > OUTPUTFILE

+Where:

+* the `TAGGER_URL` variable contains the URL of the LX-UTagger WSGI-RPC server,
+* the `LEMMA_URL` variable contains the URL of the LX-NeuralLemmatizer WSGI-RPC server,
+* the `FEAT_URL` variable contains the URL of the LX-UFeaturizer WSGI-RPC server,
-Where `INPUTFILE` is a plain text file with one sentence per line, and `OUTPUTFILE` will be a TSV file, with four columns: token form, lemma, UPOS tag and Universal features bundle.
+* `INPUTFILE` is the path of a plain text file with one sentence per line,
-End of a sentence is marked with an empty line.
+* and `OUTPUTFILE` is the path of the output TSV file, which will contain four columns per token:
+    1. the token form,
+    1. the lemma,
+    1. the UPOS tag
+    1. and Universal features bundle.
+An empty line denotes the end of a sentence.

 ## Publications